Middlebury Institute of International Studies at Monterey: Center on Terrorism, Extremism, and Counterterrorism

-Established in 2018, the Center on Terrorism, Extremism, and Counterterrorism (CTEC) conducts in-depth research on terrorism and other forms of extremism.
+In 2018, MonTREP was redesigned and elevated from program status into a fully-fledged center, and rebranded as the Center on Terrorism, Extremism, and Counterterrorism (CTEC).
+CTEC conducts in-depth research on terrorism and other forms of extremism.
+It is one of a handful of designated "Terrorism Research Centers," in the United States.
 CTEC's initial focus is on three crucial areas: threat finance and sanctions, extremist messaging and terrorist use of the internet, and special operations and countering the threat of terrorism.